-Part of the duties performed by our in-house workshop team here at our Carlton offices is handling customer support issues with our watches.
+Part of the duties performed by our team is handling customer support issues with our watches.

 As some of our watches we sell are mechanical (which contain complex internal components), we have put together a couple of questions we often get asked by customers, which include some of the more common problems that we encounter as well as ways to avoid them.